rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene14-best-practices-and-tips.md

 Mention the scene number and tell the audience about:

 SonarQube's security vulnerability scanning capabilities help you identify and fix security issues in your code.
 In this scene, we'll learn how to use these features effectively and manage security vulnerabilities.

+### Script for Course Creator
+- Mention scene 14 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 14 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">